Nigerian nationality law: Dual nationality

 Nigeria allows dual nationality for most persons, but does not allow persons who have been naturalised in another country to naturalise as a Nigerian.
 Nationals of origin in Nigeria or another country are allowed to naturalise without renouncing other nationality.
-Members of the government — like the president, governor, or state and national legislators — may not have dual nationality.
+Members of the government — like the president, governor, or state and national legislators — are allowed to have dual nationality only if they acquired Nigerian citizenship by birth and have held this continuously.

 History

 African people and European contact (1000–1861)

 In the northern part of the area now known as Nigeria many ethnic groups resided, some of whom developed centralised governments.
 Among them were the Hausa, Idoma, Igala, Igbira, Jukun, Kanuri, Nupe, and Tiv peoples.
 The southern part of what is now Nigeria was dominated by the Edo, Igbo, and Yoruba peoples.
 The Kanem–Bornu Empire of the Kanuri arose in the eighth century and at its peak controlled territory extending across the modern nations of Chad, Nigeria and Libya.
-By the eleventh century seven non-aligned Hausa Kingdoms had also been founded in the north.
+By the eleventh century, seven non-aligned Hausa Kingdoms had also been founded in the north.
 Hausa rulers lived in walled-cities and required inhabitants to pay taxes in exchange for protection from invaders.
 In the south, the Benin Empire of the Edo and the Oyo Empire of the Yoruba developed around the same time as the Hausa Kingdoms.
 The various communities were involved in the Trans-Saharan trade system, which was linked to the Muslim world through Arab and Berber traders.

 In 1472, Portuguese traders visited the Benin Empire and Lagos and within a decade had established trade.
-Missionaries were sent to the Empire in 1515 and from that date, Portuguese merchants began establishing trading posts around Lagos and on the banks of the Benin River.
-The Portuguese were followed by other Europeans interested in commercial ventures, like the British, Danish, Dutch, and French.
+Missionaries were sent to the Empire in 1515 and from 1482, Portuguese merchants began establishing trading posts around Lagos and on the banks of the Benin River.
+The Portuguese were followed by other Europeans interested in commercial ventures, like the British, Spaniards, Dutch, and French.
 All became engaged in the Transatlantic Slave Trade, purchasing slaves from the indigenous people.
 Most trade focused on the coasts.
 European involvement in coastal Africa led to increasing interest in the last half of the eighteenth century to explore the interiors of Africa.
 In 1807, Britain abolished the slave trade and became interested in developing other commodities that could be traded, as well as preventing other nations from continuing to trade in slaves.
 In 1822, Scottish explorer, Hugh Clapperton, set out on a four-year mission to explore the area.
 He encountered the Hausa people and reported on their trade networks.